 No, you can leave that to us.
-We’ll contact your supplier and arrange the switch, allowing you to make the most of RAM Energy’s low cost rates as quick and easy as possible.
+We will contact your supplier and arrange the switch, allowing you to make the most of RAM Energy’s low cost rates as quick and easy as possible.

 Will I be without energy when I switch?

-No, there won’t be any interruptions to your service.
-In fact you won’t notice a difference - after all it’s the same energy, just at a cheaper price.
+No, there will not be any interruptions to your service.
+In fact you will not notice a difference - after all it is the same energy, just at a cheaper price.

 What happens if I still owe money to my current provider?